SanaAwan5/CONTRA2020/README.md

 * Set configuration parameters in utils/mnist_params.yaml for MNIST or utils/cifar_params.yaml for CIFAR-10 experiments

-* Run the code for MNIST using the following:
+* For example, run the code for MNIST using the following:
 ```
 python main.py --params utils/mnist_params.yaml